-The second stop on our virtual tour of the University of Texas, just a 10-minute walk away, takes us to a realm that is strikingly different from the world of research and teaching.
+The second stop on our virtual tour of the University of Texas, just a tenminute walk away, takes us to a realm that is strikingly different from the world of research and teaching.
 This stop is the university's football stadium, named the Darrell K. Royal-Texas Memorial Stadium.
-This structure, featuring double decks on one side, can accommodate more than 100,000 spectators, and it was filled to capacity at every one of the seven home games during the 2009 season.
-At two ends of the stadium are towers, eight- and nine-stories high, respectively, that house luxury suites outfitted with theater-style seats, televisions, kitchenettes, and bars, and are available for lease at rates up to \$88,000 a year.
-The university's football team, which has played in postseason bowls in each of the past five years, rides to practice every day during the season aboard chartered buses and dresses out in a locker room equipped with five flat-screen TVs and adorned with a 20-foot ceiling light in the shape of a longhorn.
-A professor in the business school characterized the university's sports facilities as "beyond opulence."5 The team's coach, whose salary in 2007 was more than four times that of the university's president and whose name elicited more than 12 times the number of Google hits, has his own weekly television show, broadcast on 14 local stations and one regional network each week during the season.
-Those who count themselves Texas football fans are legion.
-They are spread throughout the state and beyond, and they are by no means restricted to those with a college education.
+This structure, featuring double decks on one side, can accommodate slightly more than a 100,000 spectators, and it was filled to 97 percent of its capacity at all but one of its six home games during the 2016 season.
+At two ends of the stadium are towers, eight and nine stories high, that house luxury suites outfitted with theater-style seats, televisions, kitchenettes, and bars, and are available for lease at rates up to \$88,000 a year.
+The university's football team, which has played in postseason bowls in four of the previous six years, rides to practice every day during the season aboard chartered buses and dresses in a locker room equipped with five flat-screen TVs and adorned with a twenty-foot ceiling light in the shape of a longhorn.
+A professor in the business school characterized the university's sports facilities as "beyond opulence."
+The team's coach, whose name elicited more than three times the number of Google hits as that of the university's president, was in 2016 paid six times as much.
+Football games and commentary are broadcast over a network of thirty-six radio stations (two in Spanish) from El Paso to Corpus Christi over the Longhorn IMG Radio Network.
+The university also boasts its own television network.
+Produced in partnership with ESPN, the Longhorn Network broadcasts some 175 sporting events a year, including several football games.
+The athletic department's website listed more than 400 hundred staff members, which included the head football coach and his fourteen assistant coaches, coaches for the other fourteen varsity teams, the associated trainers and facilities managers, and those who specialize in such related functions as communications, fan engagement, fund-raising, suite operations, ticket sales, academic support services, and risk management.
+Those who produced by Shanghai Jiao Tong University Center for World-Class Universities, for 2016 is shown in Appendix Table A1.1.